aapigeosci/AAPIWebsite/site/content/_index.md

 title: AAPiG
 menu: "main"
 weight: -100
-indexText: "# Asian Americans and Pacific Islanders in Geosciences (AAPIiG) is a grassroots, member-driven organization committed to building a community that supports AAPIs within geosciences."
 image: ""
+indexText: "# *Asian Americans and Pacific Islanders in Geosciences (AAPIiG) is a grassroots, member-driven organization committed to building a community that supports AAPIs within geosciences.*"
 ---